jainnielyn/100-days-of-code/log.md

 **Thoughts** Still confused about how pointers in a trie work and how to use them in code, but Google has been good help.
 Videos of other people implementing tries shed some light as well.

+### Day 8: November 15, Thursday

+**Today's Progress**: Completed load, check and size for speller!

+**Thoughts** Still confused with working with pointers for a trie, but understanding it a little better.

+### Day 9: November 16, Friday

+**Today's Progress**: Completed unload, fixed some bugs!
+Now the output of my code is the same as the staff solution!
+Valgrind reports some bytes "still reachable" though...

+**Thoughts** Hit a bump on unload using recursion, but remembered that there *should (normally)* be only 2 cases - if this is the last node in the branch, "delete me" or "delete lower node."
+It was a *eureka!!* moment!

+### Day 10: November 18, Sunday

+**Today's Progress**: Working on the valgrind memory leak.

+**Thoughts** What does "still reachable" even mean?!